Joseph E. Connolly ’72 Memorial Prizes

 Throughout history and across the contemporary global sphere, religious practice and ideology interweave themselves in the political and social fabric of human life.
 The Joseph E. Connolly ’72 Memorial Prizes are awarded to undergraduates who have demonstrated exceptional scholarship at the intersection of religion and politics or society.
 The Connolly Prizes seek to support, recognize, and inspire imaginative, wide-ranging undergraduate research that addresses these themes in any area of the humanities, and relating to religion(s), religious beliefs, and religious practices in the broadest sense.

-Applications must be submitted as pdf files to the Society for the Humanities at email@example.com by April 15, 2022 with the subject line “Connolly Prize submission: [Last Name].”
+Applications must be submitted as pdf files to the at firstname.lastname@example.org by April 14, 2023 with the subject line “Connolly Prize submission: [Last Name].”

 Applications must include: